The smallest things often have the biggest impact on how I view myself.

 I’m not a Bible scholar.
 I don’t know or understand a fraction of what many giants of the Faith have already forgotten.
 I’ve been lazy and disengaged so much of my life.

 And, my lovelies, maybe I’m completely, utterly, and unforgivably wrong.
 Maybe I’ve been lulled into the narrow, false notions of peace and privilege for so long I can’t see beyond us four and no more.

 Maybe.
-But as I listen and learn, I’m more and more convinced that Jesus made the foundations of Truth pretty clear.
+But as I listen and learn, I’m more and more convinced that Jesus made the foundations of Truth pretty simple and pretty clear.
 He said…

 …”I am the Way, the Truth, the Life.”
 (John 14:6)

 …”Love Me with all your heart, soul, mind, and strength.”
 (Luke 10:27)

 …”Love your neighbor as yourself.”
 (Mark 12:33)